Tech Field Day is a unique event, and as such many companies are unclear on the benefits.

-Across all of our events and market segments, the average Tech Field Day presenter will be featured in four videos with an average of over 1,100 views per video over the six years of our event.
+Across all of our events and market segments, the average Tech Field Day presenter will be featured in four videos with an average of over 1,300 views per video since we launched Tech Field Day.
 Many of these are prospective customers, and many go on to buy.

 Many Field Day presenters tell of new customers saying “I heard about you during Tech Field Day and I was impressed!“